miroc/Laravel-Adminer/README.md

 ## Usage
-To include the library, update `composer.json` file `require` section, with:
+To include the library, go to your project's folder and run:
 ```
-"miroc/laravel-adminer": "4.2.3"
+composer require "miroc/laravel-adminer"
 ```
-and run `composer update`.

 To add adminer to Laravel routes (e.g. /adminer), update `routes.php` file with:
 ```